-- a. an example that shows that dogs have surprising new properties - b. a turkey that satisfies the sufficient conditions for being a dog - c. an cat that satisfies the necessary conditions for being a dog. - d. a dog that does not satisfy one set of sufficient conditions for being a dog
+- a. an example that shows that dogs have surprising new properties - b. a turkey that satisfies the conditions in the definition - c. an cat that satisfies the necessary conditions for being a dog. - d. a dog that does not satisfy one set of sufficient conditions for being a dog